 Contact: Brion Townshend | btownshend@msjnet.edu | 410-644-3300

-The St. Julie Billiart (SJB) Program serves bright and motivated college-bound young women who range from struggling readers to those with language-based learning differences.
-As gifted, college-bound students, SJB participants attend regular college preparatory classes.
-Their specific learning needs are addressed through daily 1:1 or 1:2 sessions with SJB staff, who personally configure Individual Education Plans (IEP) that utilize proven Orton-Gillingham, Phono-Graphix, and other instructional methods appropriate to each student’s profile.
-SJB staff then collaborate with teachers to make effective accommodations for regular course work.
-The goal for each student is to develop as a confident, independent reader and writer with strong organizational, time management, studying, and test-taking skills.
-SJB students have access to assistive technologies that have been configured for their use.
-Regular progress reports are provided with weekly follow-up with SJB staff to confirm effective participation in the program.
+As gifted, college-bound students, SJB and Ford participants attend traditional college preparatory classes, as well as honors and Advanced Placement courses.
+SJB students’ learning needs are addressed through daily 1:2 sessions with SJB staff, and Ford students receive daily support in 1:4 sessions with a learning specialist.
+The SJB and Ford Directors personally configure Individual Education Plans (IEPs) that utilize proven Orton-Gillingham, Phono-Graphix, and other instructional methods appropriate to each student’s profile.
+SJB and Ford staff then collaborate with classroom teachers to make effective accommodations for course work.
+The goal for each student is to develop as a confident, independent critical reader and writer with strong organization, time management, and student test-taking skills.
+SJB and Ford students have access to assistive technologies that have been configured for their use.
+Consistent communication between school and family supports program participants in their progress through the curriculum.
+Weekly reporting and frequent updates provide families with time-sensitive information to enhance student learning.

-Contact: Mary Trompeter | trompeterm@maryvale.com | 410-308-8540
+SJB Contact: Kathy Wilder | wilderk@maryvale.com | 410-252-3366

-The Mercy Learning Services Program is a four-year program that supports students who have documented learning differences, or who have been diagnosed with mild to moderate language-based learning differences as they access Mercy’s rigorous college prep academic program.
+The Sister Michelle Carroll Learning Services Program is a four-year program that supports students who have documented learning differences, or who have been diagnosed with mild to moderate language-based learning differences as they access Mercy’s rigorous college prep academic program.
 Our highly experienced learning specialists create an individual support plan for each student that formalizes the student’s accommodations and is based on her full educational-psychological evaluation.
-Each student is place in appropriate Mercy classes, with support meetings based on the level of service needed.
+Each student is placed in appropriate Mercy classes, with support meetings based on the level of service needed.
 Our learning specialists help students develop organization, note-taking skills, time management, self-advocacy, and study strategies to become more confident and successful in the classroom.
 Reading instruction and remediation is provided when appropriate.

 Contact: Christine Blake | cblake@mercyhighschool.com | 410-433-8880, x253